Robust Two-Qubit Geometric Phase Gates using Amplitude and Frequency Ramping

+As mentioned earlier, extra constraints that force additional higher derivatives of $\gamma$ ($\ddot{\gamma}, \dddot{\gamma}$, etc.) to zero at $t=\tau$, $t=t_f/2+\tau$, and $t=t_f+\tau$ will alter these scalings.
+Starting from Eq.~(\ref{eq:Imots}), it is possible to derive equivalent expressions to Eq.~(\ref{eq:xiFinal}) using the same method but with additional rounds of integration by parts.
+It can be shown that the exponential term in Eq.~(\ref{eq:xiFinal}) has the same scaling in this instance, but the term due to $\delta I_\infty$ will have an additional factor of $\Delta_0^{-1} t_f^{-1}$ for each additional order of zero derivative in $\gamma$.

-To quantify how this residual spin-dependent displacement contributes to gate infidelity, we assume that the state starts in a motional Fock state $\ket{n}$ and then compute the final infidelity with respect to this same Fock state, and average over all initial pure spin states in $\text{SU}(4)$.
-In the regime where $|\xi(t_f)|\ll1$, then the infidelity is
+To quantify how the residual spin-dependent displacement contributes to gate infidelity, we assume that the state starts in a motional Fock state $\ket{n}$ and then compute the final infidelity with respect to this same Fock state, averaging over all initial pure spin states in $\text{SU}(4)$.
+In the regime where $|\xi(T)|\ll1$, then the infidelity is